deleonab/kubernetes-microservices-architecture/documentation.md

 ---

 ##### I will now scale the number of pods in the replica to 5
+##### This can be done on the command line as shown below or by editing the replicaset.yml file and setting the replica value to 5

 ```
 kubectl scale replicaset myapp-replicaset --replicas=5